 Keep your accounts active.

 State laws require that financial accounts which show no signs of customer contact or customer-initiated activity must eventually be treated as unclaimed property have their funds given to the state where the account was opened or where the account holder resides, according to our account records.
 The funds will then be publicly listed online by the state as unclaimed property, to help reunite the account holder with their money.
 The process of transferring unclaimed property to the state is known as escheatment.
 Types of properties that can be escheated include, but are not limited to, deposits accounts (checking, savings, CDs, etc), uncashed checks and safe deposit box contents.

 Activities that keep an account active vary by state and account type.
-However, the universal way to keep an account active is through direct transactions.
-This requires making a manual deposit or withdraw from any account that you have with M&T Bank.
+However, the universal way to keep an account active is through direct transactions - this requires making a manual deposit or withdraw from any account that you have with M&T Bank.

 Prevent your funds from being given to the state.

 Some states do not follow this policy such as AK, AR, AZ, Guam, HI, MO, MS, NM, NV, PR and USVI.